OMerkel/Alquerque/README.md

 ##Capturing Move

 Captures are compulsory.
 If capturing is possible on a player’s turn then the player must perform a capturing move.
+A capture can be performed in any straight direction indicated by the line pattern of the board (even in direction of own base row).

 An opponent's checker on an adjacent position along a line of an own checker is captured by jumping over it in straight line onto an adjacent free position along the line.
 Jumping to perform captures is done in straight line without any change of direction.
 Checkers captured leave the board and do not return.
 By each jump exactly one single opponent's checker is jumped over and thus captured at a time.
 Checkers can not jump over or capture checkers of own color.
 Captures can be done and are mandatory if available any time on own turn after the game has started.